VIPriors/vipriors.github.io/index.md

 # Workshop now fully online

+*Update July 29th*:

+- [**Notifications** for the paper track](https://openreview.net/group?id=thecvf.com/ECCV/2020/Workshop/VIPriors) have gone out to authors.
+The final papers and their pre-recorded talks will be published through the ECCV conference platform on August 11th.
+- The deadline for submitting **posters** has passed.
+We are in the process of reviewing these submissions.
+The accepted posters will be made available through this website.
+- The **[revised program](#workshop-program)** has been published.
+The workshop live sessions will be hosted at 8:00 and 18:00 UTC+1, with identical programming.
+Papers (oral & poster) will be presented by playing the pre-recorded talk available on the conference platform, followed by live Q&A.
+- The **keynote talks** will be made available either through the conference platform or through this website (TBD).
+Attendees of the workshop are invited to prepare their attendance after August 11th by watching the keynote talks and/or checking out the accepted papers.

-Following the main conferences decision to move fully online our workshop will also be **fully online**.
-We will announced a revised program soon.
+*Update June 26th*: Following the main conferences decision to move fully online our workshop will also be **fully online**.
 Keynotes, orals and posters will go through as planned, though in an online form.
-Deadlines will not change, except for the deadline for submitting a poster which has been pulled forward by two weeks to August 2nd to accomodate uploading the required materials to the conference website in time.
+Deadlines will not change, except for the deadline for submitting a poster which has been pulled forward by two weeks to ~~August 2nd~~ July 29th to accomodate uploading the required materials to the conference website in time.

-**Please stay tuned for a full update on the new form of our workshop.**

 # About the workshop

 This workshop focuses on how to pre-wire deep networks with generic visual inductive innate knowledge structures, which allows to incorporate hard won existing generic knowledge from physics such as light reflection or geometry.
 Visual inductive priors are data efficient: What is built-in no longer has to be learned, saving valuable training data.

 Data is fueling deep learning.
 Data is costly to gather and expensive to annotate.
 Training on massive datasets has a huge energy consumption adding to our carbon footprint.
 In addition, there are only a select few deep learning behemoths which have billions of data points and thousands of expensive deep learning hardware GPUs at their disposal.
 This workshop aims beyond the few very large companies to the long tail of smaller companies and universities with smaller datasets and smaller hardware clusters.
 We focus on data efficiency through visual inductive priors.